EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Methodology

-\item \textbf{Entities Extraction:} We employ an example and clear instruction in prompt, instructing LLM to concentrate on entities of disease that the patient may suffer from.
-The complete prompt template is in Figure~\ref{fig:extract_entity_prompt}.
-Sometimes there may be no entities yield in single invocation, so we utilize multiple rounds to incrementally expand the current extracted entity set as below:
+\begin{enumerate}[leftmargin=*] \item \textbf{Entities Extraction:} We include an example and provide clear instructions in the prompt (Figure~\ref{fig:extract_entity_prompt}), instructing the LLM to concentrate on disease entities that the patient may suffer from.
+Sometimes, there may be no entities yielded in a single invocation, so we utilize multiple rounds to incrementally expand the current extracted entity set as shown below:

 where $\bm{P}_{extract}$ represents the prompt template. $\bm{E}^i_{Note}$ represents the entity set obtained in the $i$-th round and $\bm{E}_{Note}$ represents the aggregate set.